-- A. In determining whether a hostile environment exists, the College will consider the totality of circumstances, including factors such as the actual impact the conduct has had on the Complainant; the nature and severity of the conduct at issue; the frequency and duration of the conduct; the relationship between the parties (including accounting for whether individual has power or authority over the other); the respective ages of the parties; the context in which the conduct occurred; and the number of persons affected.
-The College will evaluate the totality of circumstances from the perspective of a reasonable person in the Complainant's position. - B. Sexual Harassment: As part of the above-stated policy, no staff, student, faculty member or other individual participating in our College community may sexually harass another individual.
-Any of the following conduct on the basis of sex constitutes sexual harassment when occurring in the College's education program or activity in the United States: - 1.
-Conditioning an educational benefit or service upon a person's participation in unwelcome sexual conduct (often called "quid pro quo" harassment); - 2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity; or - 3.
-Sexual assault, dating violence, domestic violence, or stalking. - C. Some Forms of Prohibited Sexual Harassment - 1.
-Sexual violence/assault is a prohibited form of sexual harassment.
-Sexual violence/assault includes physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent because of his or her temporary or permanent mental or physical incapacity, because he or she is below the minimum age of consent in the applicable jurisdiction, or due to use of drugs and/or alcohol.
-Some examples of sexual violence/assault include rape, sexual battery, and sexual coercion. - 2.
-The following crimes can also constitute sexual harassment when motivated by a person's sex: - a.
-Domestic Violence (referred to as "Domestic Battery" under Illinois criminal statutes).
-A person commits domestic battery if he or she knowingly without legal justification by any means: (1) causes bodily harm to any family or household member; (2) makes physical contract of an insulting or provoking nature with any family or household. - b. member.
-"Family or household members" include spouses, former spouses, parents, children, stepchildren, and other person related by blood or by present or prior marriage, persons who share or formerly shared a
+- A. In determining whether a hostile environment exists, the College will consider the totality of circumstances, including factors such as the actual impact the conduct has had on the Complainant; the nature and severity of the conduct at issue; the frequency and duration of the conduct; the relationship between the parties (including accounting for whetherone individual has power or authority over the other); the respective ages of the parties; the context in which the conduct occurred; and the number of persons affected.
+The College will evaluate the totality of circumstances from the perspective of a reasonable person in the Complainant's position. - B. Sexual Harassment: As part of the above-stated policy, no staff, student, faculty memberor other individual participating in our College community may sexually harass another individual.
+Any of the following conduct on the basis of sex constitutes sexual harassment when occurring in the College's education program or activity in the UnitedStates: - Conditioning an educational benefit or service upon a person's participation inunwelcome sexual conduct (often called "quid pro quo" harassment); - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education

+- program or activity; or - Sexual assault, dating violence, domestic violence, or stalking. - Note: Please see policy A-103 for detailed grievance procedures regarding allegations of all other forms of harassment.